dineshbhardwaj/api.ai-fullfillment-clojure/README.md

-# api.ai-fullfillment-closure
+# api.ai-fullfillment-clojure
-api.ai works with closure and heroku flowlessly
+api.ai works with clojure and heroku flowlessly